Network coin supply approaches

 Preserve purchasing power - If the supply is elastic the supply of the network coin could expand and contract in alignment with the economy and demand for the network coin.
 If this is achievable then this could mean that purchasing power is preserved as the network coin would be accommodative to economic growth and contraction and wouldn’t gain or lose value when compared to goods and services.

 Stable prices - A network coin supply that is pegged against the expansion or contraction of the economy could help with achieving stable prices.
 Implementing this approach should make the network coin more suitable as a medium of exchange.
 Although, as already covered in other resources, the network coin does not need to fulfil the responsibility of being a medium of exchange due to the ability to use tokens as a form of money that are custom made for each community.
-So this advantage is not highly important in a scenario where the network coin is not actively used as a medium of exchange.
+Stable prices will be beneficial for use cases such as financial liquidity or when the coin is being used as contract collateral.

 Disadvantages

 Highly complex governance - Adopting an elastic supply change mechanism could result in community governance that is highly complex.
-It is already difficult to try and maintain stable prices for national currencies let alone a global economy that is both physical and digital.
-The decision complexity involved would be excessive for a global population to handle and delegating this responsibility to a small handful of people would also be highly risky considering the scale and global adoption of these networks.
+It is already difficult to maintain stable prices for national currencies let alone a global economy.
+The decision complexity involved would likely be excessive for a global population to handle, delegating this responsibility to a small handful of people would also be highly risky considering the scale and adoption of these networks.

 Highly complex implementation - Adopting a rule based monetary supply change mechanism would be very complex to implement.
 It would need to take into account global sources of data and information about what is happening in the economy to make an informed calculation about whether the supply should expand or contract.
-If this is implemented into a global Web3 network it could introduce ways to attack the algorithm or data sources.
-These attacks could lead to outcomes that are beneficial to certain people or it could create an opportunity for malicious actors to attack and exploit any vulnerabilities.
+If this is implemented into a global Web3 network it could introduce ways for people to attack the algorithm or data sources.
+These attacks could lead to outcomes that are beneficial to the attackers or it could create an opportunity for malicious actors to harm the network by exploiting any vulnerabilities.

 Rule based supply change mechanism considerations